stansw/azure-docs/articles/iot-central/howto-create-analytics.md

 ---
-title: Analyze your device data in your Azure IoT Central application | Microsoft Docs
+title: Visualize your device data in your Azure IoT Central application | Microsoft Docs
 description: Analyze your device data in your Azure IoT Central application.
 author: lmasieri
 ms.author: lmasieri